-While we’re starting to see some good news in the pandemic battle, including decreasing case numbers and hospitalizations after months of darkness, not everything is good news when it comes to COVID-19.
+While we’re starting to see some good news in the pandemic battle, not everything is good news when it comes to COVID-19.

 In fact, experts increasingly warn of new strains that could be more contagious and even make the vaccines that have been rolled out less effective.